-If you are a company owner, you will be used to taking funds you need from your company in the form of a small salary, with anything extra paid as dividends, or perhaps as rent or interest.
+If you are a company owner, you will be used to taking funds you need from your company in the form of a small salary.
+With anything extra paid as dividends, or perhaps as rent or interest.

-Taxpayers who receive dividends in excess of their dividend allowance need to inform HMRC and complete a tax return to declare that unearned income and pay the tax due.
+As a result taxpayers who receive dividends in excess of their dividend allowance need to inform HMRC and complete a tax return to declare that unearned income and pay the tax due.

-The taxable dividend income is treated as falling into the taxpayer’s highest tax band where it is taxed at these rates in 2022/23:
+The taxable dividend income is treated as falling into the taxpayer’s highest tax band.
+Where it is taxed at these rates in 2022/23:

 • Basic rate band: 8.75%